crazy4groovy/ascii-img-canvas-nodejs/README.md

 # ascii-img-canvas-nodejs

-## What Can This Do
+## Overview

-Convert any image into ASCII in NodeJS
+Convert almost any image into ASCII in NodeJS.

-Note: This lib relies on the lib [canvas](https://www.npmjs.com/package/canvas), which has some **very heavy** [compiling](https://www.npmjs.com/package/canvas#compiling) requirements.
+Note: This lib depends on [canvas](https://www.npmjs.com/package/canvas), which has some **very heavy** [compiling](https://www.npmjs.com/package/canvas#compiling) requirements.
 Please check to see if/how your machine's OS is supported.
 (I recommend Ubuntu.)

 ## Install